karanprasadgupta/Assembler-and-Simulator/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the repository's code of conduct.

+## License
+This project is licensed under the [MIT License](./LICENSE).
+Feel free to modify and use the code as per the license terms.

->This project was developed as a part of the Computer Organization, Monsoon 2021 semester, assignment at IIITD.
+>This project was developed just for learning purposes as part of the Computer Organization, Monsoon 2021 semester, assignment at IIITD.